Corporate Governance

 • Policy on Cross-Shareholdings

-The Company holds shares that it judges, through regular confirmation and review, to be necessary for policy purposes, and that contribute to the Company's businesses over the medium to long term in ways such as maintaining and strengthening sound, ongoing relationships with business partners, forming business alliances, and supporting the sound development of investee companies.
+The Company holds shares that it judges to be necessary for policy purposes through regular confirmation and review and that contribute to the Company’s businesses over the medium to long term in ways such as maintaining and strengthening sound, ongoing relationships with business partners, forming business alliances, and supporting the sound development of investee companies.

 • Regular Confirmation and Review of Shareholdings